Harris and Eliza Kempner Collection

 UNT Scholarly Works

 UNT Scholarly Works serves as UNT’s open access repository, bringing together scholarly and creative output representing the expertise in our university community.
 The materials are readily accessible to researchers around the world via the UNT Digital Library.
-For this growing collection, the Digital Projects Unit helps contributors determine copyright, embargo dates, and other licensing and access information; uploads materials into an archival system; creates metadata; ensures long-term preservation and access; and works collaboratively with UNT departments to promote open access and develop the repository.
+For this growing collection, we help contributors determine copyright, embargo dates, and other licensing and access information; upload materials into an archival system; create metadata; ensure long-term preservation and access; and work collaboratively with UNT departments to promote open access and develop the repository.

-Because the impermanence of Web content poses a challenge for future audiences, the Digital Projects Unit ensures that Web sites remain available by taking an active role in Web archiving.
-We focus on capturing Web sites of defunct U.S. federal government agencies and commissions, as well as Web sites that are expected to change when newly elected officials take office.
+To help ensure that they remain available to future audiences, we focus on capturing Web sites of defunct U.S. federal government agencies and commissions, as well as Web sites that are expected to change when newly elected officials take office.
 We also collect and archive UNT Web domains and topical content related to current events.
 In this continuing effort, we identify, capture, and preserve Web sites; present archived Web content in the UNT Digital Library and other interfaces; work collaboratively with other libraries and institutions to develop Web crawling tools and procedures; and undertake research in collection development and preservation of Web archives.